Joshnt/Platformer_FMOD-Learn/README.md

 ## ⚙️ General Handling
+- Either use the Release Section download or pull the whole repository to access the FMOD Session and the Build for your OS
 - Open Game Build
 - Open FMOD Session and Start Live Updates
 ➡️That's it!

 *Some additional notes:*